-The Dots on Lots process has finalised for Stage 2!

-It went a bit like this:
+The 'Dots on Lots' process for Stage 2 went a bit like this:

-We invited all members to place three dots on their top 3 lots (on a large map).
+Every Membership which does not yet own a lot is entitled to buy one.
+By purchasing an additional 20,000 shares (which will become a 'deposit' of \$20,000), Members were able to get on a 'Priority List' if they wished to - and also lend the money to assist with NEV's cash-flow.
+We invited interested Members to place three dots on their top 3 lots (on a large map).
 Conversations started between would-be neighbours or parties interested in the same lot, seeking to find mutual agreement or collaboration.
 Often the conversations helped people make their final choice.
-But in the end, the Priority List number was the determining factor as to who would purchase which lot.
-Whilst not entirely co-operative in nature, it is the simplest and fairest solution and helps us avoid what would be the normal process in our neighbouring areas - competition through price.
+The position in the Priority List was usually the determining factor as to who would purchase which lot.
+Whilst not entirely cooperative in nature, it was the simplest and fairest solution and helped to avoid what would be the normal process in our neighbouring areas - competition through price.

-The next step was to turn the dots into gold (gold=sold).
-Once a dot is gold, a member with higher priority can no longer bump another off that lot.
-Gold dots can still move ... but only to a vacant lot.
+The next step was to turn the dots into gold (gold=sold - or at least 'committed').
+Once a dot is gold, a Member with higher 'Priority List' position can no longer bump another off that lot.
+Gold (committed) dots can still be moved from that lot ... but only to a vacant lot (even if they had been on the 'Priority List' they have effectively already 'spent' their one-off priority buying opportunity but of course maintain their \$20,000 'deposit' value).

-As new members join, they are able to place a gold dot on any unclaimed lot.
+As new Members join, they are able to place a gold dot on any unclaimed lot.

-As new lots become available (for example where members change their mind or due to life circumstances decide to exit the Co-op), an Expression of Interest (EOI) will go out notifying all members of the new lot that has become available and allow all members 4 days to to express their interest in that lot.
-If more than one membership puts their hand up in the EOI process, again, conversations are encouraged and the Priority List is the final determining factor where the conversations don't find a resolution.
+However, if lots subsequently become available (for example where new lots are issued, or Members change their mind or due to life circumstances decide to exit the Co-op), an Expression of Interest (EOI) will go out notifying all members about the lot that has now become available, and allow all eligible Memberships 4 days to express their interest in that lot.
+If more than one Membership puts their hand up in the EOI process, again, conversations are encouraged and the Priority List (or if no Priority List bidder, then the Membership number) is the final determining factor where the conversations don't lead to a resolution.